tayfurgazioglu/homework00/students/template.md

 # About me

-given_name surname <email_address>
+Eyyup Sayli
+esayli7@gmail.com
+www.linkedin.com/in/eyyupsayli/

 # Programming languages background

+    Javascript,AngularJS,Jquery,NodeJS,MySql
+    C#,Asp.Net,Sql
+    Java

 ## Languages I have used

-I have used…
+I have used

+    Javascript,AngularJS,Jquery,NodeJS,MySql
+    C#,Asp.Net,Sql
+    Java

 ## What is your favourite language?
 Why?

-I love…
+Javascript, AngularJS
+it is very easy to code for me

 ## What is your least-liked language?
 Why?

-I dislike…
+There is no language that I dislike :)

 ## Are there any particular languages that you want to learn?

-I would like to learn…
+Objective C, Swift

 # Tools

 ## Will you be using your own computer or using a lab?

-Own computer/lab
+Own computer

 ## What operating system will you be using?

-Windows/OS X/Linux
+Windows/Linux

 ## Have you used a version control system before?
 If so, which ones?

-I have used…
+Yes, I have used Github

 ## What is your preferred editor?

-I use…
+Webstorm